-While many non-dairy yogurts contain a lot of excessive ingredients–some of which are not recommended (like carrageenan)– in a pinch you can use it as an egg replacer.
+Many non-dairy yogurts can in a pinch be used as an egg replacer.
 One quarter cup yogurt is a good substitute for 1 egg in baked goods.

 A great substitute in savory recipes, you can use ¼ cup mashed potatoes to 1 egg.
 You can also use potato starch (2 tablespoons), but it’s better to stick with whole food ingredients.